stenastena/SL/Terraform/storage1/readme.md

-# Blob storage with blob example
+# Blob storage with blob example (this option is better for manual executing in console for first testing)

 ## Prerequisites
 These actions have to be done in your machine where Terraform scripts will be performed